 Multiple birth siblings

-If one twin can be offered the final place, we will try to offer the other twin but it is possible that a school may not be able to admit more than its PAN or AN.
-If this is the case, it will be for you to decide whether to accept one place or to seek places for both twins elsewhere.
+If one child can be offered the final place, we will try to offer the other, but it is possible that a school may not be able to admit more than its PAN or AN.
+If this is the case, it will be for you to decide whether to accept one place or to seek places for your children elsewhere.

 Children of UK service personnel